 Safaris are accessible to more travelers than ever.
 On a safari you will see travelers dressed in proper safari gear – meaning they are appropriately protected from possible problems and annoyances.
 But you will also see those who leave you wondering a little bit how they got there.
-So what should you pack for an African safari?
+So what should you pack for a Tanzania safari?

 Pack good bug spray.
 We purchased Ben’s 100% Deet off Amazon, since it was hard to find this strong of Bug Spray in stores.
 If you’re reading this last minute and don’t have time to wait for a delivery from Amazon, just grab a good bug spray from your local store.
 Be sure to check the concentration of deet as many people find the lower concentrations aren’t very effective.
 You can also spray your clothes with permethrin which helps prevent bites.